My wife carefully inspects every dish that comes out of our dishwasher.

 By evening, I had a clean pot and a pan – except I didn’t recognize them.

-On Friday, after from running errands I returned in time for super and found the floor, counter and sink spotless.
+But he came through.
+After running errands I returned in time for super and found the floor, counter and sink spotless.

 Stan had just finished baking lasagna.
 “Grab a plate,” he said.